-- Use SSL: This dropdown provides options related to enabling SSL encryption.
-Choose No to disable SSL, If available if the client library supports it, or Require to require SSL support for the MySQL connection to succeed.
-This option defaults to If available. - SSL Key File: Path to the Key file for SSL. - SSL CERT File: Path the Certificate file for SSL. - SSL CA File: Path to the Certification Authority file for SSL. - SSL Cipher: Optional list of permissible ciphers to use for SSL encryption. - SSL Wizard button: Generate SSL certificates for both the MySQL server and MySQL client.
+- Use SSL: SSL encryption is required for the MySQL connection to succeed.
+The values are: - Require (default) causes the connection attempt to fail if an encrypted connection cannot be established. - Require and Verify CA requires an encrypted connection and also performs verification against the server CA certificate. - Require and Verify Identity performs verification against the server CA certificate and against the server host name in its certificate. - SSL Key File: Path to the Key file for SSL. - SSL CERT File: Path the Certificate file for SSL. - SSL CA File: Path to the Certification Authority file for SSL. - SSL Cipher: Optional list of permissible ciphers to use for SSL encryption.

+Actions in this tab:

+• SSL Wizard

+Generate SSL certificates for both the MySQL server and MySQL client.
 Requires access to OpenSSL binaries in the system's PATH.
+For additional information, see Section 5.3.5, "SSL Wizard (Certificates)".

+• Files

-For additional information, see Section 5.3.4, "SSL Wizard (Certificates)". - Files button: Opens a file browser that points to the generated SSL files by the SSL Wizard.
-For additional information, see Section 5.3.4, "SSL Wizard (Certificates)"
+Opens a file browser that points to the SSL files generated by the SSL Wizard.
+For additional information, see Section 5.3.5, "SSL Wizard (Certificates)".

-Advanced Tab